DocNow/dnflow/README.md

 ## running it for yourself

+First create your dnflow configuration file, and add your Twitter application keys to it:

+    cp dnflow.cfg.template dnflow.cfg

 The current `summarize.py` is set up to collect a handful of tweets based on a search, then execute a series of counts against it.
 This will result in one data file (the source tweets) and several count